ArtInLines/setlXC/README.md

 ## Disclaimer

 **This Project is a Work-In-Progress.
-As of now, only Tokenization and large parts of parsing are actually implemented.**
+Much is still to be done, including code generation.**

 ## Bootstrapping the Compiler